ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Method

-Similar to~\cite{NeuS}, to constrain our model to respect the eikonal equation~\cite{icml2020_2086} and obtain a more accurate surface reconstruction, we use the eikonal regularization defined as:
+\textbf{Signed distance field regularization.} Similar to~\cite{NeuS}, to constrain our model to respect the eikonal equation~\cite{icml2020_2086} we use the eikonal regularization defined as:

 According to NeuS formulation of the alpha compositing equation (Eq.~\ref{eq:neus-alpha}), the network converges properly when the standard deviation $1/s$ of $\phi_s$ approaches zero.
-In complex driving scenarios and very large scenes, the parameter $s$ doesn't always reach a satisfactory level of convergence.
-Unlike StreetSurf which manually fixes the parameter $s$ to increment linearly, we introduce a regularization term on $s$: $\mathcal{L}_{\text{s}} = 1 / (s + \epsilon)$.
+Due to the complexity of driving scenarios and the large scale of urban scenes, the parameter $s$ doesn't always reach a satisfactory level of convergence.
+Unlike StreetSurf which manually fixes the parameter $s$ to increment linearly, we introduce a regularization term on $s$ during training: $\mathcal{L}_{\text{s}} = 1 / (s + \epsilon)$.